GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/selective-content-import-export-and-sync-for-wordpress/docs/modules/selective-content-import-export-and-sync-for-wordpress/en.md

 This allows you to import posts from another WordPress site via GraphQL or the REST API, from any non-WordPress site that has an API, from a WordPress RSS feed, or from Excel or Google Sheets (or other) by first exporting their data as CSV.

+Read tutorial lesson [Importing a post from another WordPress site](https://gatographql.com/tutorial/retrieving-data-from-an-external-api/) to see an example.

 You can also export data into another WordPress site, for instance to synchronize content from a master site to multiple downstream sites in a WordPress multisite.

 Importing/exporting data is granular and selective: Instead of generating a single database dump containing all data, you get to choose what entries are to be imported or exported, and how they are mapped between the source and destination.